+35725368683

 CASP licensing time frame

-According to the CySEC Policy Statement, applications submitted to CySEC are examined on a first come, first served basis.
+According to the CySEC Policy Statement, applications submitted to CySEC are examined on a first-come, first-served basis.

 Crypto Asset activities and initial capital